 3. Pod Wars

-Similar to monopoly, call centres often find success with motivational games that stem from popular board games, and “Pod Wars” is the call centre spin-off from Battleships.
+Similar to monopoly, call centres often find success with incentive games that stem from popular board games, and “Pod Wars” is the call centre spin-off from Battleships.

 Ben Dale-Gough, an Operations Director, says this works well in his call centre because “advisors sit at workstations arranged in ‘pods’, with each pod representing a team.

 “Like in the game of Battleships, in Pod Wars teams compete against one another and when one agent makes a sale they get to sink the advisor sitting in the same seat on the opposing pod.”

 This game has had a positive impact on the atmosphere in Ben’s call centre, as he says: “People find it really engaging; it ignites competitiveness, builds comradeship and helps the team to bond.”

 To take advantage of this bond, Ben’s call centre “extends this further by awarding prizes that the whole team can participate in, such as a night out, a spa day or a group lunch.”

 For other ideas of awards, read our article: Staff Incentive Schemes That Work

 4. Balls of Steel

 Ben uses Pod Wars at a team level but also likes to reward individual performance, just in case a certain individual damages one team’s performance, and he uses Balls of Steel for this purpose.

 Describing this game, Ben says, “At the start of the day, each agent is given five balls, and every time they win a sale they get to take a ball from one of their opponents.

 “At the end of the shift the employee with the most balls wins.”

 This game doesn’t solely have to be used for sales, though, as in a service environment hitting metric targets, positive customer feedback and a “spotted doing something great” scheme could be an alternative to a sale.

 The prize that Ben offers to the winning employee “is always something desirable like a camera or a meal for two at a local restaurant.”